MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

-# UISP/UCRM REST API for Mikrotik PPPoE
+# UISP/UCRM REST API for Mikrotik PPPoE + Static DHCP

+Many thanks to all the people that are testing and providing feeback.
+Because of your input we are making progress.
+This branch includes some of your valuable input.

+# New Features

+1. Now supports static DHCP as well as PPPoE.

+2. Now has a backend for IP Management and future capabilities

+3. Now understands ipv4 cidr prefixes so pools can be defined in x.x.x.x/xx notation.

+# Introdution

 This is a REST PHP script aimed at integrating the Ubiquiti UISP/UCRM billing system with Mikrotik RouterOS devices for PPPoE services.
 Unlike other